-Turkey raised consumer electricity prices by 15 percent on Thursday and natural gas prices for private households by 12 percent, which taken together is expected to contribute around 0.6 percentage points directly to the existing high inflation rate of 16.6 percent.
+Turkey raised consumer electricity prices by 15 percent on Thursday.
+As well as, natural gas prices for private households by 12 percent.
+Which will now contribute around 0.6 percentage points directly to the existing high inflation rate of 16.6 percent.

-Inflation in Turkey has stagnated in double digits for almost four years; It unexpectedly fell to 16.59 percent in May but is set to rise again to 17 percent in June, delaying any cut in the key rate to 19 percent.
+Inflation in Turkey has stagnated in double digits for almost four years; It unexpectedly fell to 16.59 percent in May but is set to rise again to 17 percent in June.
+Hence, delaying any cut in the key rate to 19 percent.

 For most of the year the government has only modestly raised prices and taxes on items that would drive inflation further, with a target of around 5 percent.